 Specify the public key to be used for encryption.
 Required only when using a spooler-based configuration. (see also Get Config section below)

 Format: host[:port]\[db] where:

--port is oprtional port number, default value is 45666.
+-port is optional port number, the default value is 45666.

--db is optional name used to connect to database different from the default one.
-It is used as a relative folder path under the root database folder where the database files are stored and shoule be valid (sub)folder path.
+-DB is optional name used to connect to a database different from the default one.
+It is used as a relative folder path under the root database folder where the database files are stored and should be valid (sub)folder path.